siyatut/siyatut/README.md

 * 🌍  I'm based in Nizhny Novgorod
 * ✉️  You can contact me at [anastasiya.tyutinova@gmail.com](mailto:anastasiya.tyutinova@gmail.com)
 * 🚀  I'm currently working on [a personal project](http://github.com/siyatut/bebrave)
-* ⚡  I drink a liter of coffee before breakfast, but strictly before 12:00, so that I can sleep like a baby.
+* ⚡  I drink a liter of coffee before breakfast, but strictly before 12:00.
 I guess I'm a real caffeine ninja!

 ### Skills